ICSatKCC/a8-binarysearchtree-s19-tineriver/README.md

 #### Set methods
 `public void increaseNumCaught( )`
- * This method will increment the numCaught from inside a given node
+ * This method will increment the numCaught in a node

  `public void decreaseNumCaught( )`
- * This method will decrement numCaught from inside a given node
+ * This method will decrement numCaught in a given node
  * Should throw an exception if it becomes < 1

 `public void setLChild( PokeNode newLChild)`